The Library of Alexandria

 Yet the tale of the Great Library of Alexandria is also one of profound tragedy.
 Destroyed in stages through war, fire, neglect, and political shifts, its ruins left behind haunting questions.
 What was lost?
 Who was responsible?
 And most importantly, what remains today of that monumental legacy?
 In this article, we dive deep into the rich history, enduring myths, and rediscovery of one of humanity’s greatest intellectual achievements.

-🔹 Take a Look : The Valley Of The Queens
+🔹 Take a Look : The Valley of the Queens

 The Founding of the Library of Alexandria